numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

    NumPy scalars.

-2. For a Python ``int``, ``float``, or ``complex`` the value is inspected as before.
+2. For a Python ``int``, ``float``, or ``complex`` the value is inspected as previously.
 But surprisingly *not* when the NumPy object is a 0-D array or NumPy scalar::

      np.result_type(np.array(1, dtype=np.uint8), 1) == np.int64